OptiFi-Team/optifi-sdk/README.md

 ```bash
 npx ts-node scripts/amm/findAMMs.ts
 ```

+- change the variable ammIndx in `scripts/amm/constants.ts`, it will be imported and used in later steps.
+1 is for BTC amm, 2 for ETH amm

 - to deposit USDC into an AMM, set the `amm address` and `amount to deposit`, and run: